BNickerson/SimpleWebDigitalSign/README.md

 :TODO:

 ### Transitions
-Here are the list of different transitions animations you can use for each slide:
+Here are the list of different transition animations you can use for each slide:

 | Transitions       |                    |                     |                      |
 | ----------------- | ------------------ | ------------------- | -------------------- |